Charles Rivière-Hérard: Presidency

-Hérard was chief among the conspirators who ousted President Jean-Pierre Boyer during the 1843 Revolution.
+Hérard was chief among the conspirators who ousted President Jean-Pierre Boyer during the Reform Revolution.
 On 30 December of that same year, a Provisional Parliament of Haiti enacted a new Constitution, apparently without Hérard's approval.
 Soon afterward, General Hérard, who had the loyalty of the army, seized control of the government and declared himself President of Haiti.

 Dominican War of Independence

 Soon after Hérard's rise to power, the eastern half of Haiti, which at that time was Santo Domingo, staged a revolt.
-On 27 February 1844, rebels occupied the capital city of Santo Domingo and the following day declared the independence of the Dominican Republic from Haiti.
+On 27 February 1844, Dominican rebels, led by Francisco del Rosario Sánchez and Matías Ramón Mella, occupied the capital city of Santo Domingo and the following day declared the independence of the Dominican Republic from Haiti.
 Hérard responded almost immediately.
 In March 1844, the Dominican Republic was invaded through its eastern and northern frontiers by two Haitian army corps of more than 10,000 men; that of the west commanded by Hérard arrived at Azua, where was posted the advance guard of the Dominicans under General Pedro Santana, consisting of about 3,000 men with 3 cannons.
-The fire was opened, and the battle begun, on 19 March, when the Dominicans gained the victory, repelling their enemy with the loss of only 2 killed and 3 wounded, while more than 1,000 Haitians remained dead on the field.
+The battle took place 19 March, and ended in victory for the Dominicans, repelling their enemy with the loss of only 2 killed and 3 wounded, while more than 1,000 Haitians remained dead on the field.
 After this decisive victory, the Dominicans withdrew their headquarters to the River Ocoa, and the valleys of Baní, where their cavalry and lancers could operate; and in this way they restrained the march of the aggressors, who could not advance beyond Azua; and having then attempted to open a way through the passes of the Maniel, they were in every re-encounter driven back with loss.

 The other Haitian army in the north, commanded by General Pierrot, appeared on 30 March near the city of Santiago de los Caballeros, where the Haitians were also repulsed.
 Musket and cannon fire accounted for 600 Haitian dead; the Dominicans suffered only 1 wounded.
 This army abandoned the field of battle on the following day, and during its retreat was incessantly harassed and pursued experiencing in this way additional losses.
 The Haitian army at Azua, having failed in all its attempts to penetrate through the mountain passes, and suffering constant losses, likewise retreated to Port-au-Prince; committing before its departure the infamous act of burning the houses at Azua.
 In retaliation, Dominican gunboats bombarded Haitian coastal cities.

 Facing increasing opposition in the government and a rapidly deteriorating political situation within the country, on 30 March 1844 Hérard dissolved the new Constitution and the Parliament.